franciscoDevv/dummyAI/README.md

 - It can write emails for you. ✅
 - It can write essays. ✅
 - It can help you with your code. ✅
-- Write summaries about books ✅
+- It can write summaries about books ✅
-- I can't read the message history ❌
+- It can't read the message history ❌
 - More soon!

 ## Usage